gnosis/dx-docs/source/integration-ideas.md

         - User needs to set allowance with other exchange and DutchX.
 Ideally contract would also then cancel the other order on the other exchange.

     - Might be an integration into e.g. 0x.
+- OTC trades are usually not done over an exchange, which is the whole point of it.
+However, these deals are typically for low-liquidity tokens, which is ideal for a DutchX application.
+Would be cool to see a smart contract pre-commitment for OTC deals.
+- Smart contract that allows tokens to be traded which are not available as a pair on the DutchX (e.g. via WETH as all listed tokens have to be available with ETH).
+E.g. user would like to trade A vs. B but only A-WETH and B-WETH is available.
+Smart contract can be designed to automate A for WETH and then WETH for B.

 ### Front-ends